 Stake your claim to a stand or maimai!

-Calling all game bird hunters - don't forget to stake your claim for your favourite maimai or duck shooting stand before the start of the new hunting season starting Saturday, 5 May, 2018.
+Game bird hunters - don't forget to stake your claim on your favourite maimai or duck shooting stand before the start of the new hunting season starting Saturday, 4 May, 2019.

-The process of claiming a hunting stand goes under many names depending on region – marking up, pegging or tagging – but whatever it’s called, if a hunter wants to retain their favourite spot, they need to do it before 10am on Sunday April 8.
+The process of claiming a hunting stand goes under many names depending on region – marking up, pegging or tagging.

 The rule applies to all 12 Fish & Game regions around the country.

 “Tagging your favoured maimai allows you to set yourself up for the season ahead, ready to harvest birds over opening weekend – and then have first dibs on that spot for the rest of the season,” says Policy and Planning Manager Robert Sowman.

 Hunters with an existing maimai who have already purchased a new 2019-20 game bird licence are able to stake their claim to the maimai any time before 10am on, April 7.